 Waterproofing layer – You may want to add a waterproof fabric as an inner layer over the backer fabric to prevent leakage.
 You can use Rypstock nylon as a backer and as the waterproofing layer.
 Rip-stock nylon prevents leakage to an extent.
 You need good quality nylon.
 Or use microfleece bonded with PUL or flannel back with hidden PUL as backer.

 Basically you can use cotton as a topper and backer and use flannel as core and have a layer of PUL as an inside layer to prevent leakage.

 Step 1 Wash and dry your fabric

 Collect all your fabric.
-Wash them to remove all sizing and make it soft.
+Wash them to remove all sizing and make them soft.

 Trace the sanitary pad on the fabric.
 Extend the wings so that it will overlap so that you can fasten the snaps one on top of each other.
 Remember to add seam allowance as well.

 You can make Size 10″ for a smaller pad and 12″ for a medium pad and 14-15″ for a bigger pad.